“Saturn is conflict

 “Lord Jesus, wash all my sins away with your precious blood on the cross.
 Wash away this wicked, rotten old Sodom and Gomorrah city of sin!!
 Fornicators did not enter the Kingdom of Heaven.
 Y’all can’t hide, God knows all about you!”

-In and of themselves, the rants and roaring might have been marginally bearable.
+In and of themselves, the rants and roaring might have been spiritually bearable.
 Reverberating off the Flood Building and BofA fortresses, however, and that solid Emporium wall across Market Street, the din approached sonic, if not seismic overload.
 This nearly isosceles confluence shaped Hallidie Plaza into an urban amphitheatre to rival Red Rocks after sundown.
-The acoustics seemed so choice that falsetto and basso profundo buskers abandoned stairwells and shower stalls everywhere to come sing the plaza’s praises.
+The acoustics seemed so badass that falsetto and basso profundo buskers abandoned stairwells and shower stalls everywhere to come sing the plaza’s praises.

 Point was, I just ruminated my way in to listen and leer, wrestling with the notion that when someone is there for someone, that someone has got to be there for that someone in return when the tables turn, right?
 That’s the bargain, the transaction—that’s how the deal goes down.
-You earned the degrees, she earned the ski racked Saab and Uni Hill pottery lab.
+You earned the degrees, she earned the ski-racked Saab and Uni Hill pottery lab.
 Just like John & Paul, Rogers & Hammerstein, Lerner & Loewe…

 “Jesus Christ died on the cross for you filthy sex perverts, you dogs in heat!
 You better repent, it’s a fearful thing to fall out the grace of God, praise be—Satan all holdin’ you in darkness and rebellion.”